afnog/sse/virtualization/ganeti-exercise.md

 ![Ganeti Login Screen](ganeti-login.png)

-Log in using the superuser account that you created during the `syncdb` command, or if you have forgotten it, run this command to create a new one:
+Log in using the superuser account that you created during the `syncdb` command, or if you have forgotten the details, run this command to create a new
+one:

 	sudo -u www-data venv/bin/python manage.py createsuperuser